zhaizhifen/MaxScale/Documentation/REST-API/API.md

 # REST API design document

 This document describes the version 1 of the MaxScale REST API.
+The version 1 API is accessed though the `/v1` entry point.

 ## HTTP Headers